oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/custom-log-collection/custom-log-collection.md

     ![mushop-api-logs](images/mushop-api-logs.png)

-**Congratulations!**, you have successfully modified the helm configuration to collect custom application container logs.
-Please, proceed to next lab.
+**Congratulations!** You have successfully modified the helm configuration to collect custom application container logs.
+You may now proceed to the next lab.

 ## Learn More
 For further reading please refer to the resources.